ProjecVirgil/VirgilAI/README.md

           just create a [Merros account](https://www.meross.com/en-gc) and insert the credential
    - API for Deeple
         create an account [Deeple](https://www.deepl.com/en/docs-api/) and go on page for the API
+   - API for ElevenLabs
+       This API is not required, but if you want a [BEST EXPERIENCE](https://elevenlabs.io/speech-synthesis) i raccomand you to get

 3. When you have all the keys/accounts, save them on any file

 ## 📖 How to use